-Designed to be used by multiple users (usually called Mods) that would otherwise override each others hooks, it was originally created for the game RimWorld and its large modding community by its creator Andreas Pardeike.
+Designed to be used by multiple users (usually called Mods) that would otherwise override each others hooks, it was originally created for the game RimWorld and its large modding community by Andreas Pardeike.

 You can learn more about Harmony by using the top menu links.
 The main section [Harmony] brings you to the full documentation that explains everything about Harmony and gives you lots of high level examples.
 In the second section [API Documentation] you can browse the public API and all its methods and classes.

 If you find a factual error or if you have feedback about the documentation you are welcome to

 - fork the repository and create a pull request

 - file a documentation Issue on the repo

 - or write about it on the official discord